rufferson/ashs/README.md

 ASUS Wireless switch Driver to handle Fn key action.

+Note: The driver is written for ASUS laptops with Airplane mode LED (eg. Transformer Trio) so the led should be on only when all radios are off.
+On boot LED is on, presumably indicating that till drivers are loaded radios are off.
+Hence the driver is switching off the led on load - if at least one radio is on (rfkill preserves its state).

 Device /sys/bus/acpi/devices/ATK4002:00 (ACPI path: \_SB_.ASHS).

 Currently implements exact functionality of the ACPI handler without